10 Essentials for Your Emergency Food Supply

 - Bottled Water: Bottled water from the supermarket in single serving or jugs is good to keep on hand in the event of a disaster.
 This water should be kept out of sunlight to prevent any microbial life forms from contaminating the water at higher temperatures.
 Be sure to rotate your water storage at least every six months.

-- Emergency Water Pouches: Mayday Industries produces US Coast Guard Approved survival water pouches that can be carried on your person without any concerns about water temperatures.
-This is good to keep with you when travelling between your home and any destination where drinking water us unavailable during a disaster.
+- Emergency Water: Guardian Survival produces US Coast Guard Approved survival water pouches that can be carried on your person without any concerns about water temperatures.
+This is good to keep with you when travelling between your home and any destination where drinking water is unavailable during a disaster.

 - Water Preserver: This is a concentrated product that can treat up to fifty-five gallons of drinking water, allowing fresh water to be stored up to five years at a time.
-This product is free with the purchase of a 55 gallon barrel from Survival-Goods.com, and kills microscopic life that is responsible for diseases, such as typhoid and dysentery, while preventing mold and fungus growth.
+This product kills microscopic life that is responsible for diseases, such as typhoid and dysentery, while preventing mold and fungus growth.